AnonResearchers/apr-overfitting-benchmark/tools/README.md

 **Instructions:**

 1. Run `bash install_library.sh`
+  - This script is a list of dependencies which allowed us to run the experiments in our environment.
+If these do not work for you, we recommend starting from the original dependency list provided by the authors, which we include as `original_install_library.sh`.
 2. To download the model via terminal:
   - NOTE: The download link in the repository is currently unavailable (404 Error).
 Thus, we have included in our repository the model we downloaded when the link was available.
   - `pip install gdown`